Sulphur Creek (California): Course

-The creek exits the dam from the concrete spillway on the east side and flows through the middle of Laguna Niguel Regional Park.
-About a half-mile (0.8 km) below Sulphur Creek Dam, it is joined by North Sulphur Creek (also known as Narco Channel).
+The creek exits the dam via a concrete spillway on the east side and flows through the middle of Laguna Niguel Regional Park.
+About a half-mile (0.8 km) below Sulphur Creek Dam, it is joined by a large northern tributary known as Narco Channel.
 North Sulphur Creek, which has mostly been channeled underground, is a major source of pollution in Sulphur Creek and lower Aliso Creek.

 Sulphur Creek then runs west, passing Kite Hill and flows in a culvert under Alicia Parkway.
 Below this point it flows through a small canyon and receives an unnamed tributary from the left, before joining Aliso Creek at the edge of Aliso and Wood Canyons Wilderness Park.

+The Sulphur Creek watershed encompasses about 6 sqmi, or about 17 percent of the entire Aliso Creek watershed.
+Primarily residential, it is bordered on the north by the Aliso Hills Channel watershed (tributary to Aliso Creek), on the south and southwest by the watershed of Salt Creek, and to the east by the watershed of Oso Creek, a tributary of Arroyo Trabuco.
+Most of the basin of Sulphur Creek is hilly, and the topography has been heavily re-graded for residential development and road construction.
+Several canyons that originally drained into the creek have been filled in, and storm channels and drains are often built along the original course of these canyons.

 Geology

 About ten million years ago, much of western and southern Orange County and most of coastal Southern California was part of a warm and shallow sea.
 This sea receded over time, leaving a large and flat coastal plain.
 Over 1.22 million years ago, the uplift of the San Joaquin Hills began along a blind thrust fault that stretches north into the Los Angeles Basin, eventually rising to an average of 500 to 700 ft above sea level, with the highest peaks topping out at about 1000 ft.
 Rising at about 0.6 to 0.8 ft per one thousand years, a series of marine terraces formed along with the hills' uplift.

-This uplift changed the course of Sulphur Creek to run north to Aliso Creek, instead of flowing south to Salt Creek (see Watershed).

-River sediments helped to create the broad and flat terrain and river valleys between the San Joaquin Hills and the much higher Santa Ana Mountains to the east.
-Sulphur Creek's watershed is located in a southern area of the San Joaquin Hills where many smaller hills have formed in a wider area instead of a single, tall, narrow mountain chain.
-These lower hills are composed primarily of sedimentary rocks and date from the Miocene period.
+The San Joaquin Hills around the Sulphur Creek watershed are composed primarily of marine sedimentary rocks dating from the Miocene (23–5 million years ago).
 The oldest rocks in this area are referred to as the Vaqueros Formation, while the younger are named the Monterey Formation.
 This hilly area is drained by Sulphur Creek to the northwest, Salt Creek to the south, small and unnamed coastal canyons to the southwest, and small tributaries of Trabuco and Oso Creeks to the east.
 This area is located northwest of the San Juan Creek valley, southeast of the Aliso Creek valley, and west of the Oso Creek drainage.